slideflow/slideflow/docs-source/source/layer_activations.rst

 Working with Layer Features
 ***************************

-To work with features / intermediate layer activations calculated from a model, the :class:`slideflow.model.Features` class will generate features on a tile or slide level, and the :class:`slideflow.DatasetFeatures` class will generate features for an entire dataset.
+The :class:`slideflow.model.Features` class generates features on a tile or slide level, and the :class:`slideflow.DatasetFeatures` class generates features for an entire dataset.

 DatasetFeatures
 ---------------